 One measure of a point set's uniformity of projection onto all the coordinate axes is called its discrepancy.
-As uniformity increases, discrepancy decreases.
+As projection uniformity increases, discrepancy decreases.
 LHS is a lower-discrepancy sampling method than CVT is.
-Methods specifically designed with low discrepancy in mind are the quasi- or sub- random low-discrepancy sequence methods Halton, Hammersley, Sobol, etc. ([14]).
+Methods specifically designed with low discrepancy in mind are the quasi- or sub-random low-discrepancy sequence methods Halton, Hammersley, Sobol, etc. [10].
 These can have both lower discrepancy than standard LHS and higher volumetric uniformity.
-Though CVT tends to have better volumetric uniformity than the sequence methods, which helps its relative performance in other areas (cf. [18], [19]), it also has much higher discrepancy, which hurts its relative performance as a sampling basis for non-uniformly-random inputs.
-Therefore, a hybrid of CVT and LHS has recently been formulated ([2]) with appears to have both lower discrepancy than pure CVT and higher volumetric uniformity than pure LHS.
-In the next section we compare the performance of this hybrid "Latinized" CVT (LCVT) against pure CVT and the other sampling methods.
+Though CVT tends to have better volumetric uniformity than the sequence methods, which helps its relative performance in other areas (cf. [7,19]), it also has much higher discrepancy, which hurts its relative performance as a sampling basis for mapping to non-uniform JPDFs.
+Therefore, a hybrid of CVT and LHS has recently been formulated [1] which appears to have both lower discrepancy than pure CVT and higher volumetric uniformity than pure LHS.
+In the next section, we compare the performance of this hybrid "Latinized" CVT (LCVT) against pure CVT and other sampling methods.

-Figure 6 shows uniformly distributed point sets from SRS, LHS, CVT, LCVT, Halton, and Hammersley methods, and corresponding mapped bi-normal point sets.
-The SRS, LHS, CVT, and LCVT uniform and mapped sets are typical of the three sets obtained from three different initial seeds described at the start of this Section.
-The SRS, LHS, CVT, and LCVT sets plotted in Figure 6 correspond to Seed 1.
-Our mapping process was checked by verifying that our bi-normal results mapped from the Seed 1, 2, and 3 uniform LHS sets in Figure 1 were essentially identical to bi-normal LHS sets generated directly from the LHS code ([8]) that produced the three uniform LHS sets.
-Thus, our mapping process corresponds almost exactly to the mapping process used in the well-pedigreed code [8].
+Fig. 6 shows uniformly distributed point sets from SRS, LHS, CVT, LCVT, Halton, and Hammersley methods, and corresponding mapped bi-normal point sets.
+The SRS, LHS, CVT, and LCVT sets plotted in Fig. 6 correspond to random-number-generator Seed 1 described at the start of this Section.
+The SRS, LHS, CVT, and LCVT uniform and mapped sets are typical of the three sets obtained from the three different initial seeds listed earlier.
+Our mapping process was checked by verifying that our bi-normal results mapped from the Seed 1, 2, and 3 uniform LHS sets in Fig. 1 were essentially identical to bi-normal LHS sets generated directly from the LHS code [20] that produced the three uniform LHS sets.
+Thus, our mapping process corresponds almost exactly to the mapping process used in the well-pedigreed code [20].

-The effect of high discrepancy in uniform CVT sets is immediately apparent in the mapped set in Figure 6.
-The mapped CVT set has a rectangular shaped layout of points rather than a circularly oriented layout seemingly more appropriate for the circularly symmetric bi-normal JPDF targeted (Figure 4).
-Unexpectedly, we find in the next section that this non-intuitive rectangular shaped set of points actually performs relatively well among the six types of mapped sets shown in Figure 6.
-This rectangular-shaped set performs much better, in fact, than the much more likely looking set shown in Figure 7, which was generated directly with density-weighted CVT.
-The set mapped from uniform Latinized CVT appears much closer to a bi-normal density than the rectangular mapped CVT set, but actually doesn't perform quite as well.
-The performance of the various mapped sets is examined more closely in the next Section.
+The effect of high discrepancy in uniform CVT sets is immediately apparent in the mapped set in Fig. 6.
+The mapped CVT set has a rectangular-shaped layout of points rather than a circularly oriented layout seemingly more appropriate for the circularly symmetric bi-normal JPDF targeted (Fig. 5).
+Unexpectedly, we find in the next section that this non-intuitive rectangular-shaped set of points actually performs relatively well among the six types of mapped sets shown in Fig. 6.
+This rectangular-shaped set performs much better, in fact, than the much more likely looking set shown in Fig. 7, which was generated directly with density-weighted CVT.
+The set mapped from uniform Latinized CVT appears much closer to a bi-normal density than the rectangular mapped CVT set, and performs even better.
+The performance of the various mapped sets is examined more closely in the next section.